 Findings of Fact: As expansive soils dry, the soil shrinks; when moisture is reintroduced into the soil, the soil swells.
 In order to reduce post-construction soil movement and provide uniform support for the buildings to be constructed at the subject site, over excavation and recompaction within the proposed building footprint areas should be performed to a minimum depth of five (5) feet blow existing grades or three (3) feet below bottom of the proposed footing, whichever is deeper.
 Any undocumented fill encountered during grading should be removed and replaced with engineered fill.

-Per the Geotechnical Investigation, underground utility construction will be required to provide water and sanitary sewer to the project site.
-According to the Existing Sewer System Map (Figure 6) in the 2018 California City Local Agency Management Program for Onsite Wastewater Treatment Systems (OWTS), a 12-inch sewer line currently exists along Lindbergh Boulevard, which the project intends to connect.
+Compliance with the City's General Plan Safety Element, construction of underground utilities will be required to interconnect, and provide, water and sanitary sewer to the project site.
+According to the Existing Sewer System Map (Figure 6) in the 2018 California City Local Agency Management Program for Onsite Wastewater Treatment Systems (OWTS), a 12-inch sewer line currently exists along Mitchell Boulevard, which the project will be required to make connection to and initiate service with the City Public Works Department.